Country

 The Public Hotspot Gamble

-That café with the great coffee might seem like the perfect spot for a quick meeting, but public Wi-Fi is notoriously unreliable for video conferencing.
+That cafe with the great coffee might seem like the perfect spot for a quick meeting, but public Wi-Fi is notoriously unreliable for video conferencing.
 Beyond the obvious security risks, these networks are often slow, unstable, and not configured for the sustained, two-way data stream that a Zoom call requires.
-It's a gamble you don't want to take with an important client.
+It is a gamble you do not want to take with an important client.
+Furthermore, public Wi-Fi networks often lack strong encryption, making your data vulnerable to interception.
+For sensitive work conversations, this is a significant concern.
+You can learn more about public Wi-Fi dangers in our guide on public Wi-Fi dangers and eSIM safety.

 The Hidden Killer: High Latency

-Sometimes, the problem isn't your download speed but your latency (or 'ping').
+Sometimes, the problem is not your download speed but your latency (or 'ping').
 This is the time it takes for data to travel from your device to the Zoom server and back.
 When traveling internationally, your data might be routed through servers halfway across the world, creating a significant delay.
 Even with high speeds, high latency causes that awkward lag where you talk over each other.
 For smooth video calls, you need low latency, something cellular networks are often better at providing than internationally routed Wi-Fi.
-Before you travel, it's wise to check if your device is eSIM-ready, as this will give you the most flexibility in finding a low-latency connection.
+Before you travel, it is wise to check if your device is eSIM-ready, as this will give you the most flexibility in finding a low-latency connection.
+You can use tools like OpenSignal to understand network performance, including latency, in various regions.

 Your Connectivity Toolkit: Comparing Travel WiFi Solutions